Jarrett Stidham: Auburn

 After spending a semester at McLennan Community College, where he did not play football, Stidham announced that he would be transferring to Auburn University.
 He made the announcement via his Twitter account on December 10, 2016.
 On August 14, Stidham was named as Auburn's starting quarterback for the 2017 season.
-Stidham led the Tigers to an SEC West Division Championship after victories over top-ranked Georgia and Alabama.
-He would later lose to UCF in the Peach Bowl.
-On December 4, 2018, Stidham announced that he would forgo his final year of eligibility and declare for the 2019 NFL Draft.
+Stidham led the Tigers to an SEC West Division Championship after victories over top-ranked the Georgia Bulldogs and the Alabama Crimson Tide.
+He and the Tigers would later lose to the UCF Knights in the 2018 Peach Bowl.
+On December 4, 2018, Stidham announced that he would forgo his final year of eligibility and declare for the 2019 NFL draft.